 Victor gives a few examples of this principle of immediacy and powerful tools enabling new thoughts, but then shifts to talk about principles in general.
 Violations of his personal principle are not opportunities per se, they are fundamentally wrong things that need righting.
-Injustice, responsibility, moral wrong — these are all concerns Victor would like to discussed more in tech contexts.
+Injustice, responsibility, moral wrong — these are all concerns Victor would like to see engineers and techies discuss more.
 He advocates that everyone should build a repository of experiences and take time to evaluate them, to help them figure out their own principle through reflection.

 Inventing on Principle features prominently Larry Tesler and his powerful, concise principle: "No modes."
 Tesler died last week, 28 Feb 2020.
 Guardian had a decent obituary.
 Engelbart, also featured, died about a year after the talk, back in July 2013.
 Victor wrote about his towering influence in this remarkably sober piece.

 Victor's principle is perhaps best demonstrated in his talk Stop Drawing Dead Fish (2013).
 Aimed at an audience of creatives, he gives a demonstration of dynamic behaviour and the use of simulation as an expressive tool.
 Victor presents his ideas using prototype tools, with which one can do animation without the explicit use of programming languages, through more direct visual manipulation.
 The computer as an art medium.